 Depending on how much you’re wanting to borrow, the loan-to-value ratio (LTV) and how long it’s fixed for:

-4 Your lender may want to meet you in person
+4. Your mortgage lender may want to meet you in person

 This is less about relationships, and more to do with due diligence: a lender needs to be assured that you are the person shown on your ID documents.

 In many cases we can do this verfication for them, but we have known lenders who want to meet clients who are taking out mortgages for £500K or less.
-So you may need to time a trip back to the UK accordingly.
+So in some circumstances you may need to time a trip back to the UK accordingly.

 SHOULD YOU BE CLASSED AS AN EXPATRIATE?